AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Log fields.md

         |\_\_topic\_\_|The topic of a log entry.
 Valid value: sas-hc-log.|
         |owner\_id|The ID of an Alibaba Cloud account.|
         |level|The level of a baseline.
 Valid values: low, medium, and high.|
         |op|The action that is performed on a baseline.
-Valid values:         -   new: detects a baseline
+Valid values:         -   new: detects a baseline.
-        -   verify: verifies the baseline |
+        -   verify: verifies the baseline. |
         |risk\_name|The name of a baseline risk.|
         |status|The status of a baseline.
 For more information, see [Table 2](#table_76m_auq_obw).|
         |sub\_type\_alias|The subtype alias of a baseline.|